1a1a11a/PyMimircache/README.md

 jason@myMachine: ~$ sudo docker run -it --rm -v $(pwd):/PyMimircache/scripts -v PATH/TO/DATA:/PyMimircache/data 1a1a11a/PyMimircache /bin/bash
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After you run this command, you will be in a shell with everything ready, your
+After you run this command, you will be in a shell with everything ready.
+Your
-current directory is mapped to `/PyMimircache/scripts/` and your data directory is
+current directory is mapped to `/PyMimircache/scripts/`, and your data directory is
 mapped to `/PyMimircache/data`.
 In addition, we have prepared a test dataset for
 you at `/PyMimircache/testData`.